Positive Displacement Pumps - PD Pumps | DAE Pumps

 Rotary Positive Displacement Pumps

-The rotary displacement pumps use cogs and gears to force liquids and solids through the pump.
-The rotating gears or cogs create a seal with the pump casing causing suction.
-The material is drawn into the pump and enclosed between the teeth of the rotation gears/cogs then transferred to the outlet.
+Rotary positive displacement pumps use cogs and gears to force liquids and solids through the pump.
+The rotating gears or cogs create a seal with the pump casing that causes suction.
+The material is drawn into the pump housing and enclosed between the teeth of the rotation gears/cogs and then transferred to the outlet.
 DAE Pumps provides multiple types of rotary pumps like gear pumps, lobe pumps, vane pumps, screw pumps, and twin-screw pumps.

 Gear Pumps: